Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Introduction

-In this paper, we study digital coupons as a stimulus tool using comprehensive data from a major program in Beijing, conducted from July to August 2022, which distributed digital coupons targeted at food delivery services and provided 100 million RMB (14 million USD) in subsidies to support the local restaurant industry.
-We obtain detailed transaction records and user attributes from \href{http://ele.me/}{Ele.me}, a leading Chinese food delivery platform and a key distributor of digital coupons during this initiative.
-Exploiting the first-come, first-served nature of coupon distribution and employing a difference-in-differences design, we first estimate the average treatment effect of the program.
+We begin by establishing baseline results using a difference-in-differences design that exploits the program's first-come, first-served allocation rule.
 We find that, on average, digital coupons increased daily consumption by 12 percent during the program period.
 For every ¥1 of government subsidy, consumers spent an additional ¥2.38 of their own money, resulting in a spending multiplier of 3.38.
-This aligns with recent studies reporting similar multiplier effects for digital coupon programs \citep{Liu2021,Ding2025,Xing2023}.
 Following \citet{Ding2025}, we refer to this multiplier as the coupon MPC---the marginal propensity to consume out of coupon subsidies.
-In our study, this implies that for every yuan of increased business revenue, approximately one-quarter is financed by government subsidies, while the remaining three-quarters come from consumers’ out-of-pocket spending.
+Our estimate implies that for every yuan of increased business revenue, approximately one-quarter is financed by government subsidies, while the remaining three-quarters come from consumers' out-of-pocket spending.
 This result highlights a distinctive feature of digital coupons: unlike conventional stimulus payments where consumers are net recipients of government funds, with digital coupons, both consumers and the government jointly finance the increase in business revenue.\footnote{\citet{Ding2025} refers to this feature as ``consumer-financed stimulus.''}

-While average effects of the digital coupon program are informative, they mask substantial variation in individual responses---variation that is crucial for understanding the micro-drivers of consumption response and evaluating distributional consequences.
-To explore this, we estimate heterogeneous treatment effects to examine how the program’s impact varies across both consumers and businesses.
-To conduct this analysis, we augment our primary dataset with housing transaction data and geocoded establishment information to construct detailed profiles of consumer wealth and neighborhood consumption amenities, yielding a comprehensive set of demographic, wealth, and locational attributes for each individual.